MattWong-ca/first-flow-dapp/README.md

 - First successful attempt was actually with Blocto, but it stopped working, rest of successful attempts were with Lilico
 - With Blocto: `DEPRECATION NOTICE Received FCL::CHALLENGE::RESPONSE, please use FCL:VIEW:RESPONSE for this and future versions of FCL`.
 When I try to log in and click confirm, nothing happens afterwards.
 - Not Flow related: I kept getting "The git repository has too many active changes, only a subset of Git features will be enabled", turns out forgot to add a .gitignore
+- Need to create a destory button to delete NFTs
+- It keeps printing out only the fourth NFT, not incrementing correctly

 ### Note
 - Everyone has the ability to mint and we're passing in the NFT metadata from the frontend